 *A little tip for you, during the party put a small table near the front door (my husband’s great idea) and put all the favor bags on it with the sign I provided below (thanking your guests for coming and telling them to take a favor bag).
 This way you can ensure all of your pint size guests get their favor bags even if they have to leave early.

-*Click on the image to download the file.
-Downloaded file WILL NOT have the watermark*
+The downloaded file WILL NOT have the watermark

 So what do you all think, would you make these or just buy them?
 Let me know it in the comments below.